Likhith-Asapu/PPSED-Implementation/README.md

 python3 retrieval.py
 ```

-The following prompt pops up in running the code.
+The following prompt pops up after running the code.

 ```
 Enter Keyword: <keyword to be searched>